 Undergraduate Degree: University of Colorado Denver - Bachelors, International Relations

-Research, reading, holistic health, nature and spending time with animals
+Research, reading, oil painting, and spending time with family

 ACCUPLACER ESL Prep